shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 	return null

 #### player_setYPosition
-Sets the players current y position on the map
+Sets the players current y position on the map.
+Server module checks if y is in range.

 	if player is valid
-		if y is greater than or equal to 0 and less than or equal to max rows set players x value as value given return
+		set players x value as value given return

 #### player_getYPosition